We Could All Use a Little Puberty

 When I observe the conditions in education today, I lament that we haven’t taken enough lessons from the pandemic into the present.
 There were moments when we collectively experienced a “fuck-it” mentality around how we need to do school, and it felt liberating; we took bold risks that upended the status quo and made school a different enterprise.
 We were reimagining education.
 Additionally, we adults were more willing to fumble, embrace imperfection and vulnerability, and be more creative as a result.

-For over 20 years, I took to the bottle—dying my gray hair to mask the inevitable, choosing chemicals over acceptance.
+For over 20 years, I took to the bottle—dyeing my gray hair to mask the inevitable, choosing chemicals over acceptance.
 During the pandemic, I, like many others, finally decided to grow out my gray hair in an experience I described as a second puberty.
 Actually, I called it my “hair bat mitzvah.”
 By the time I decided to grow out my gray, I stopped resisting the reality of my aging body, said “fuck it,” and embraced the awkward journey of a two-toned hairstyle—and did so on full display for over a year.
 It was the best decision I made.

 I’m not advocating for another global pandemic to have the kinds of shake-ups we experienced collectively and personally.
 I also don’t wish puberty on anyone, but I think the lessons learned from these experiences are worth embracing as adults.
 What I do advocate for is intentional action steps to bring more vulnerability and humanity into the public sphere, challenge our socialization, and buck the status quo in small ways that lead to bigger impacts.
 Most of all, to take the important lessons of the past few years into a future of our remaking.